AmeerKhan1001/an-islamic-knowledge-journal/README.md

-# an-islamic-knowledge-journal
+# An-Islamic-Knowledge-Journal
-A place for raising feature requests, issues and storing content of anislamicknowledgejournal.bloggi.co
+A place for raising feature requests, issues and storing content of [anislamicknowledgejournal.bloggi.co](anislamicknowledgejournal.bloggi.co)